 1E.
 Clean RAM Space

 If the space on the Hard Disk Drive is less, you may face this issue with the boot.
-To fix this issue, you can clean the RAM space on the PC.
-You can use the link given here to know the method to clean the RAM space and free up some space.
+Follow these methods to free up some space.

 Method 2: Use Diskpart Command

-One of the reasons for Bios problem may be if the Primary partition is not set active.
-In this case, you can use the Diskpart command to clean the partition drives to fix the Boot device problem.
-Using the link given here, you can know the method to clean HDD and set the correct partition drive to active using the Diskpart command.
+One of the reasons for BIOS boot device problem may be that the Primary partition is not set as active.
+Using the link given here, you can clean HDD and set the correct partition drive to active using Diskpart command.

 Method 3: Restore Lost EFI Partition

 If the EFI Partition drive on the Windows PC is missing, you may face this issue.

 1. Connect the Windows 10 Bootable Installation USB to the USB port and restart your PC from the START menu.

 2. Press any key on the keyboard to continue into the boot window.